 ARTICLE V – EXPANSION

 The BRIDGES Networking organization is unique in its conception and establishment.
-From time to time the desire to establish new clubs may arise from within or without an existing club.
+From time to time the desire to establish new Groups may arise from within or without an existing Group.
 Therefore, in an attempt to keep the integrity of the original intent of the organization and preserve the atmosphere which is so unique, certain guidelines should be observed.
 They are the following:

 Section 1 – PROCEDURE

-Prospective clubs shall gain the approval of the official Board as to the location, timing, and appropriateness of any proposed expansion.
-All prospective clubs involved in the expansion of BRIDGES shall be directed and overseen by a minimum of 2 existing members.
-These members shall have been members in good standing of an existing local club for no less than 1 year.
-In addition to these members the support and oversight of the expansion shall be obtained from an existing Board member who shall serve temporarily as the Expansion Club President until the club is filled and can nominate and vote on a President and Delegate.
+Prospective Groups shall gain the approval of the official Board.
+All prospective Groups involved in the expansion of BRIDGES shall be directed and overseen by The Board President.
+In addition to these members the support and oversight of the expansion shall be obtained from an existing Board member who shall serve temporarily as the Expansion Group President until the Group is filled and can nominate and vote on a President and Delegate.

 All expansions will follow the prescribed schedule for BRIDGES

-The launch date for all expansions shall be approved by the Board either at its regularly scheduled meeting or via electronic communication.
+The launch for all expansions shall be approved by the Board.

 There shall be no fewer than 12 active members to obtain an official charter.
-The Expansion club shall maintain a minimum of 12 active members for no less than 30 consecutive days or 4 consecutive meetings.
-The Expansion club shall have held no fewer than 8 consecutive meetings.
+The Expansion Group shall maintain a minimum of 12 active members for no less than 30 consecutive days or 4 consecutive meetings.
+The Expansion Group shall have held no fewer than 8 consecutive meetings.
+Groups will not be added to the website, becoming official Groups, until the membership meets or exceeds 12 members

 ARTICLE VI – BOARD OF DIRECTORS